By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 4.10.
 Updating Finance : update

 Did you make a mistake in one of your entries?
 Perhaps you over counted that expenditure you made.
-PalPay provides you with an update
+PalPay provides you with an update feature which helps you change specific fields within your entries.

 4.10.1.
 Command Syntax

-feature has different implementations for different entry types.
-The conditions for the update
+The update feature has different implementations for different entry types.
+The conditions for the update feature is as follows.

 Format (Transactions): update TYPE+INDEX [$/AMOUNT] [d/DATE] [n/ITEM] [c/CATEGORY]…